ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: logical_name

     A string containing the logical name that you specified when opening the  current IVI session.
-    You may pass a logical name to niFgen_init or  niFgen_InitWithOptions.
+    You may pass a logical name to :py:meth:`nifgen.Session.init` or  :py:meth:`nifgen.Session.InitWithOptions`.
 The IVI Configuration Utility must contain an entry for the logical name.
 The logical name entry refers to a virtual instrument section in the  IVI Configuration file.
 The virtual instrument section specifies a physical  device and initial user options.

     The following table lists the characteristics of this property.